nab115/AudioRecognition/README.md

 This is a personal project to practice the concepts in machine learning and signal processing that I am learning this semester

+The .wav files are all sound clips generated using the free software Audacity.
+The .m file is the MatLab script which will be used to classify the data.

 GOALS

 To create a simple neural network classifier which can distinguish between a few voice commands such as "Stop" and "Go"